Definition

 User segmentation is the practice of dividing your user base into distinct groups based on shared characteristics, behaviors, or needs.
 Instead of treating all users as one homogeneous group, segmentation reveals that different users have different needs, different usage patterns, and different responses to product changes.

 The Product Analytics Handbook covers segmentation as a core analytical practice alongside cohort analysis and funnel analysis.
+The product analytics hub collects all of our analytics guides, tool comparisons, and calculators in one place.

 Why It Matters for Product Managers